top of page

 If this step seems beyond human capability, consider where Chicago stands today with respect to its violence.
 In 2022, the total of generations of young Chicagoans lost to gangs and drugs has risen to three and is counting fast to four, with billions of taxpayer dollars spent annually in Chicago's failed attempt to merely reduce a problem that most Chicagoans long ago came to accept as a hard fact of Chicago life, like brutal Chicago winters.

-events - COVID and the aftermath of George Floyd's murder - contributed to creating what many Chicagoans, especially Chicago's police, now speak of a as a citywide breakdown of law and order.
+It should be said that in 2021, two traumatic events - COVID and the aftermath of George Floyd's murder - contributed to creating what many Chicagoans, especially Chicago's police, now speak of a as a citywide breakdown of law and order.

 But the upside to citywide violence is the emergence of the need for a citywide solution to violence.
 Coupled with the fact of the existence of Chicago digital age media, it points to the idea of Chicago SAFE tactics developed in real time with ongoing public input and dialogue between citizens and City Hall.